phuijse/P4J/README.md

 Cauchy-Schwarz Quadratic Mutual Information [1].
 Information theoretic criteria incorporate information on the whole probability density function of the process and are more robust than classical second-order statistics based criteria [2, 3, 4].
-For comparison P4J also incorporates classical methods for period detection used in astronomy such as Phase Dispersion Minimization [5] and Lafler-Kinman's string length [6].
+For comparison P4J also incorporates other period detection methods used in astronomy such as the Phase Dispersion Minimization periodogram [5], Lafler-Kinman's string length [6] and the Orthogonal multiharmonic AoV periodogram [7]

 **Contents**